Search

 The smallest breed of goldfish typically found in pet stores is the Bodian.
 These little fish can reach a maximum size of 1-2 inches in length and usually don’t live for more than two years.

-Other small goldfish breeds popular among aquarium hobbyists include the Celestial Eye, Celestial Pearl, peacock tail goldfish, Jikin Goldfish, ranchu Goldfish, Fantail Goldfish, and Ryukin Goldfish.
+Other mini small goldfish breeds popular among aquarium hobbyists include the Celestial Eye, Celestial Pearl, peacock tail goldfish, Jikin Goldfish, ranchu Goldfish, Fantail Goldfish, and Ryukin Goldfish.
 In addition, there is a wide range of colors and patterns available for each type.

 TOP 10 Smallest Species of Goldfish in the World